Jose Siri Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in MLB.
+- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in MLB.

-- The Yankees have the seventh-ranked team ERA among all league pitching staffs (3.59).
+- The Yankees have a 3.54 team ERA that ranks fifth among all league pitching staffs.

-- The Yankees rank 11th in baseball in home runs surrendered (33 total, one per game).
+- The Yankees surrender the 10th-fewest home runs in baseball (33 total, one per game).

-- In his last appearance on Monday against the Cleveland Guardians, the right-hander threw 8 1/3 innings, allowing one earned run while surrendering two hits.
+- The righty last pitched on Tuesday against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.